alex-shpak/hugo-book/README.md

 hugo mod init github.com/repo/path
 ```

-Navigate to your hugo project root and add [module] section to your `config.toml`:
+Navigate to your hugo project root and add [module] section to your `hugo.toml`:

 ```toml
 [module]